Bink (music producer)

 Roosevelt Harrell III (born February 20, 1972), known professionally as Bink, is an American hip hop producer from Norfolk, Virginia, who is noted for his work with Roc-A-Fella Records artists.
 His most high-profile work has been Jay-Z's critically acclaimed album The Blueprint, for which he produced three tracks.
 He is sometimes credited as Bink! or Bink Dog.
-In 2011, Bink and American-reggae artist Atiba finished a collaborative album titled Foreigner.
-A release date for the project has yet to be announced.